Common Investing Risks and How to Manage Them

 Key takeaways

-Investing is largely a game of risk management.
+Successful investing is largely about risk management.
 The goal is to take an appropriate level of risk that balances your personal situation with the potential reward you’re trying to achieve.
-But what exactly do we mean when we talk about investing risks, and what are the different types of risk you should consider?

-According to FINRA (the Financial Industry Regulatory Authority), risk is defined as “any uncertainty with respect to your investments that has the potential to negatively affect your financial welfare.”
+According to the Financial Industry Regulatory Authority(FINRA), risk is defined as “any uncertainty with respect to your investments that has the potential to negatively affect your financial welfare.”

-In other words, risk is uncertainty.
-With a high-quality bond, you have a fair amount of certainty about the price you’ll pay for it and how much interest you can expect to be paid back on your money.
-Stocks, on the other hand, are less certain on any given day.
-But historically, stocks have tended to produce higher average returns over the long-term.
+For example, with a high-quality bond, you have a fair amount of certainty about the price you’ll pay for it and how much interest you can expect to be paid back on your money.
+Stocks are less certain on any given day and have no promised return of principal but, historically, they tend to produce higher average returns over the long term.
 The more risk you take with any investment, the more potential reward you should expect.

 While most people understand the difference in the risk they’re taking when they purchase a stock or a bond, there are actually a number of different types of investment risks.
 This list is by no means exhaustive, but it includes some of the most common types of investment risks.